JamesParrott/sDNA_GH/README.md

 skiporiginifzero= 	  	Specified field name.
 If this field is zero, the origin will be skipped.
 Allows full customization of skipping origins. skipfraction= 	1 	Set to value n, skips calculation for (n-1)/n origins.
 Effectively the increment value when looping over origins. skipmod= 	0 	Chooses which origins are calculated if skipfraction?1.
-Effectively the initial value when looping over origins: every skipfractionth origin is computed starting with the skipmodth one. nostrictnetworkcut 	  	Don’t constrain geodesics to stay within radius.
-This will create a lot more ‘problem routes’.
+Effectively the initial value when looping over origins: every skipfractionth origin is computed starting with the skipmodth one. nostrictnetworkcut 	  	Don't constrain geodesics to stay within radius.
+This will create a lot more 'problem routes'.
 Only alters behaviour of betweenness measures (not closeness). probrouteaction= 	ignore 	Take special action for problem routes that exceed the radius by a factor greater than probroutethreshold.
 Can be set to ignore, discard or reroute.
 Reroute changes geodesic to shortest Euclidean path.
 Only alters betweenness output, not closeness. probroutethreshold= 	1.2 	Threshold over which probrouteaction is taken.
 Note this does not affect computation of probroutes measures, which report on all routes which exceed the radius length regardless of this setting. outputdecomposableonly 	  	output only measures which are decomposable i.e. can be summed over different origins (useful for parallelization)